Tachycardia Nursing Diagnosis & Care Plan

 Chest pain or angina is the discomfort a person experiences when the heart does not get enough oxygen.
 Chest pain is not a disease itself, but a symptom of an underlying cause.
 The pain felt in angina can be described as squeezing, dull, sharp, crushing, or burning.
 Severe chest pain may be described as extreme … Read more

-Hypotension Nursing Diagnosis & Care Plan
+Hypotension: Nursing Diagnoses & Care Plans

 Coronary artery disease (CAD) is a term used to describe conditions that affect the arteries that provide nutrients, blood, and oxygen to the heart.
 Atherosclerosis, a known cause of CAD, is characterized by lipid deposits within the walls of the arteries.
 These plaques narrow arteries, obstructing blood flow.
-This increases the risk of angina and … Read more
+It increases the risk of angina and … Read more